Spirit Hunter: Death Mark II

 - 30 % negative mentions

 The atmosphere in "Death Mark II" is characterized by its eerie visuals and haunting music, which effectively create a sense of unease and tension.
-While some players feel the atmosphere is less creepy than in previous entries due to a more confined setting, others appreciate the blend of art style and sound design that immerses them in a bizarre and oppressive environment.
-Overall, the game maintains a captivating atmosphere, though opinions vary on its intensity compared to earlier titles.
+While some players feel that the atmosphere is less creepy than in previous entries due to the confined setting and new exploration mechanics, others appreciate the game's ability to evoke feelings of oppression and anxiety, enhanced by the art and sound design.
+Overall, the game maintains a captivating and unsettling ambiance that immerses players in its macabre world.

 “The art style in 'Death Mark II' has not changed from the previous two games, retaining the same eerie and atmospheric visuals.”

-“The atmosphere is killer, which is largely in part due to the music by Naoaki Jimbo.”
+“The atmosphere is killer, which is largely due to the music by Naoaki Jimbo.”

 “I've been overjoyed by the atmosphere of this game, including the clean artwork and unsettling music.”